-Bugs that cause coughs and colds can affect me very badly, so I might need to sit away from anyone with a heavy cold.
+Coughs and colds can affect me very badly, so I might need to sit away from anyone with a heavy cold.

-I might be absent from school sometimes for clinic visits or if I need to have antibiotics given to me through a drip in hospital - it'd be great if you could stay in touch with me about my homework so I don't fall behind.
+I might be absent from school sometimes for clinic visits or for longer if I need to have antibiotics through a drip in hospital - it'd be great if you could stay in touch with me about my homework so I don't fall behind.